smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table Variable

-Table variables are much like tmeporary tables.
+Table variables are much like temporary tables.
 They are often used when you need to pass a record set to a stored procedure.
 Each database may implement table variables slightly different, but SQL Server has the following considerations.

 *  You can place constraints on the table except for foreign key constraints.
 *  The constraints must be placed on the table on creation.